LewisIsWorking/PathWarsWiki/Writerside/topics/#1-The-Doomsday-Funtime-Story.md

 Session 131.
 1. The Party went to the Rune-wild.
 They got the two high-vale blades.
 Modwinn gets Sin Reaver and Aarlak gets Iron Oath.
-4. Session 131-1.
+2. Session 131-1.
 Aarlak helps Tammerhawk with The Sandstone Temple.
 Aarlak gets an ability called Blessing of the Sand.
-5. Session 132.
+3. Session 132.
-6. Session 133.
+4. Session 133.
 Moon Bears.
-7. Session 134 → 138.
+5. Session 134 → 138.
 5 Sessions.
 Skull Hill Arc.
-8. Session 139 → 141.
+6. Session 139 → 141.
 3 Sessions.
 Shopping Sessions.
-9. Session 142 → 146.
+7. Session 142 → 146.
 5 Sessions.
 Collapsing Halls Arc.
 Amar joined the group.
 The group defeated the Time Watcher.
-10. Session 147.
+8. Session 147.
 Shopping Session.
-11. Session 148 → 150.
+9. Session 148 → 150.
 3 Sessions.
 Truth Teller Arc.
-12. Session 151.
+10. Session 151.
 Bounty #1 and Bounty #2.
-13. Session 152.
+11. Session 152.
 Modwinn retires.
 Allisee gets the sword: Sin Reaver.
-14. Session 153 → 160.
+12. Session 153 → 160.
 7 Sessions.
 Harrow Arc.

-## Naming Format.
+## The session naming format.

 Each session should be named as per this format.
 Session # = In Real Life Date = In-game Date = Session Title.

 ## Session 128 = 7th Erastus 4710 AR = New Heroes.